Member Directory

 Embalmer and funeral director Website Graduate of WV University.
 Licensed embalmer and funeral director.
 Commercial pilot with airplane single/multi-engine land, instrument, helicopter and certified flight instructor ratings. ![]() Jade Walker

-Obituary writer and editor The Huffington Post and The Blog of Death Website Jade Walker is a veteran journalist with more than 25 years of experience covering international/national affairs, crime, the publishing industry, new media and obituaries.
-Walker is the overnight editor of The Huffington Post, and the former overnight editor of The New York Times, The Associated Press, Yahoo!
-News and Night Owl News.
-In her “spare time,” she writes obits for The Blog of Death, produces The Written Word quote service and The 10th Muse and blogs for the Obituary Forum and Afterthoughts.
+Journalist Apple News Website Jade Walker is a veteran journalist with more than 25 years of experience covering international/national affairs, crime, the publishing industry, new media and obituaries.
+Walker is the overnight editor for local news on Apple News, and the former overnight editor of The New York Times, The Associated Press, Yahoo!
+News, Night Owl News and HuffPost.
+In her “spare time,” she produces The Written Word quote service and edits the newsletter A Bit of Good News.
 Tina Walker

 Writer My collection of short fiction, "Twenty Troubled Ladies," was picked up by a small publisher and is available on Amazon.
-I am currently in a masters of social work program with the hope of changing the "death industry." ![]() Mary Wanser
+I am currently in a masters of social work program with the hope of changing the "death industry."
+Brad Weismann

 Aspiring obit writer Website Aspiring obituary writer interested in creative nonfiction, and writing a memoir.
 I've written one obit (and obituary poem), and a half dozen non-traditional funeral poems including Sue is Chocolate and Bologna Perfume.
 My favorite film is Departures, and as I gobbled up The Dead Beat I did a pretty good job of keeping the lovely bits from dribbling out of my mouth.
 A long time ago I worked 8 years as a department head in magazine and book publishing on the design and manufacturing side. ![]() Beverly K. Wilson